 Liquid media is a kind of physical media classification, which is relative to solid media.
 It is a liquid media for microorganisms or animal and plant cells.
 Cultivation in liquid medium is called submerged culture, liquid culture or in-liquid culture.

-Common culture media are:
+Common liquid culture media and corresponding liquid culture media preparation methods are:

 1. Beef extract peptone liquid media (also known as nutrient broth which is used to cultivate bacteria)